An unedited version of this video is available to members - log in or become a member to watch.

 Lake Michigan's Lost World War II Aircraft

 Their history is important to the U.S. Navy, the states surrounding southern Lake Michigan and to our nation.
 The cold temperature of the freshwater at depths over 300 feet has preserved these aircraft as the best assemblage of U.S. Navy sunken, historic aircraft.
-These wrecks provide a wealth of knowledge about naval aviation history and our local heritage.
-Property of the U.S. Navy, several of the wrecks have been recovered, restored, and placed on display at locations such as Midway Airport and numerous museums.
+Several of the wrecks have been recovered, restored, and placed on display at locations such as Midway Airport and numerous museums.

-- Bill Marquardt, President of Glenview Hangar One Foundation
+BILL MARQUARDT is the President of the Glenview Hangar One Foundation.